-King's Daughters coordinates the Meals-on-Wheels program within the City of Ashland.
+King's Daughters coordinates the Meals-on-Wheels program within the central city area of Ashland (South Ashland, downtown and 13th Street/ACTC areas).
 Meals-on-Wheels volunteers deliver a delicious hot meal at lunchtime Monday through Friday.
 In addition, breakfast and cold dinner items are included.
 The program serves homebound elderly or physically limited individuals.

 Meals-on-Wheels is a partnership between the KDMC, the Community Kitchen and CAReS.